 When I stood back and looked carefully, I realized that despite appearances, the woodland at Nagshead is not a natural wood.
 The trees are even-sized and in rows.
 The trees have good, straight trunks from which to fashion ship planks and are now ready for harvesting.

 In 2004, Admiral Nelson’s flagship, Victory, was refurbished using two of the oaks, in time for the bicentenary of the Battle of Trafalgar in 2005.
-The victory was commemorated in the Forest Of Dean, including at the Easter Sunday Service in Lydney in 2005.
+The victory was commemorated in the Forest of Dean, including at the Easter Sunday Service in Lydney in 2005, an impressive occasion I was fortunate to attend.

 Today, the oaks continue to grow, unharvested, no longer needed for the defence of Britain.
 The area is still government property, run by Forestry England, but as a nature reserve.
 Both oaks native to these islands, Sessile Oak Quercus petraea and Pedunculate Oak Quercus robur grow there.